Salamanders

 Typical Salamander Life Cycle - Retrieved from https://www.animalspot.net/salamander

-Salamanders are amphibians and like most amphibians they reproduce by laying eggs.
+Salamanders are amphibians, and like most amphibians, they reproduce by laying eggs.
 In most species, reproduction is done via internal fertilization, although a few species use external fertilization [3].
 After fertilization, eggs are typically laid in clusters in shallow water.
-Some species however, lay eggs in moist terrestrial locations, such as under logs or on leaves [3].
+However, some species lay eggs in moist terrestrial locations, such as under logs or on leaves [3].
 Once the eggs are laid, it is common for the female to stay with them until they hatch [3].
-Most salamander species begin their lives as a fully aquatic larva which then undergoes a metamorphosis before transitioning to a more terrestrial adult [3].
-Not all species do this though.
-A number of species never fully metamorphize and the adults retain several juvenile features, a process called paedomorphosis [3].
-The most well known species to undergo paedomorphosis is the Axolotl [3].
+Most salamander species begin their lives as a fully aquatic larva, which then undergoes a metamorphosis before transitioning to a more terrestrial adult [3].
+Not all species do this, though; many species never fully metamorphize, and the adults retain several juvenile features, a process called paedomorphosis [3].
+The most well-known species to undergo paedomorphosis is the Axolotl [3].

 A Blue Spotted Salamander Feeding on its Prey - Retrieved from https://www.flickr.com/photos/26500525@N08/4561488710